-For a much-maligned product, the cryptocurrency has grown to hold its own.
-As of January 2021, CoinMarketCap estimated that there were around 8300 cryptos in circulation.
+For a much-maligned product, cryptocurrency has grown to hold its own.
+As of January 2021, CoinMarketCap estimated around 20000 cryptos in circulation.
 Their proliferation is affording users options in both payments and investments.
-Whereas this growth is welcome, it has come with its fair share of risks.
+Whereas this growth is welcome, it has its fair share of risks.
 Chief among them is the rise of scam projects.
 The number of coins on offer is taxing to pick the authentic projects from the dubious ones.

-Luckily though, there are telltale signs that help separate the solid from the uncertain projects.
-This article will focus on 24 red flags that highlight risky assets for a more painless evaluation process.
+Luckily, there are telltale signs that help separate the solid from the uncertain projects.
+This article will focus on 24 red flags highlighting risky assets for a more painless evaluation process.
 It’s important to note that not all coins exhibiting these signs are a scam.
 However, their presence creates uncertainty pointing to the possibility of losing one’s funds.

 Several glaring anomalies continue to plague the cryptosphere.
-Their obviousness makes them easy to avoid.
+But, unfortunately, their obviousness makes them easy to avoid.

 1. No Public Code Repository

-The prevalence of scams in the crypto space makes a case for public code repositories.
+The prevalence of scams in crypto makes a case for public code repositories.
 The repository provides proof that the product’s code does exist.
-Additionally, they assure the public of the presence of a development team and product.
+Additionally, they assure the public of a development team and product presence.
 It follows, therefore, that any authentic project would have one.
-An absence of one is a strong cue to give a coin a wide berth.
+Conversely, an absence of one is a solid cue to give a coin a wide berth.